-- Special Base, KGASB - Cased Coil Assembly Part No. CNPV, CNRV, CAP, or CAR - Coil Box Part No. KCAKC - 1.
+- Special Base, KGASB - · Cased Coil Assembly Part No. CNPV, CNRV, CAP, or CAR - · Coil Box Part No. KCAKC - 1.
 Determine application being installed from Table 4. - 2.
-Construct hole in floor per Table 4 and Fig. 11. - 3.
-Construct plenum to dimensions specified in Table 4 and Fig. 11. - 4.
-If downflow subbase KGASB is used, install as shown in Fig. 12.
-If Coil Assembly Part No. CNPV, CNRV, CAP and CNR or Coil Box Part No. KCAKC is used, install as shown in Fig. 13.
+Construct hole in floor (see Table 4 and Fig. 11). - 3.
+Construct plenum to dimensions specified (see Table 4 and Fig. 11). - If downflow subbase KGASB is used, install as shown (see Table 12).
+If Coil Assembly Part No. CNPV, CNRV, CAP and CNR or Coil Box Part No. KCAKC is used, install as shown (see Fig. 13).

 NOTE: It is required that the perforated supply-air duct flanges be completely folded over or removed from furnace when installing the furnace on a factory-supplied cased coil or coil box.
 To remove the supply-air duct flange, use wide duct pliers or hand seamers to bend flange back and forth until it breaks off.
 Be careful of sharp edges.
-(See Fig. 14.)
+Refer to Duct Flanges (Fig. 17) in the "Air Ducts" section.)